 Warm weather means a lot more time outdoors and Fort Smith has a number of exciting summertime activities and sports.

 Canoers and kayakers from around the world travel the Slave River and its tributaries.
 The routes are rich with history and the pristine scenery is like few other destinations in the world.
 Twenty-five kilometers of world-class white water rapids entertain even the most avid thrill-seekers and wide, smooth riverways are a great place for novices to pick up new skills.
-Click here to learn about Fort Smith’s annual Paddlefest in early August and the Slave River’s storied waterways and rapids.
+For information about paddling in the area go to the Fort Smith Paddling Club: https://fskayak.webs.com/ .
+For information on one of the best paddling events of the summer go to Slave River Paddlefest: http://slaveriverpaddlefest.ca/

 Fort Smith’s Pelican Rapids Golf and Country Club is very proud of its technical and challenging golf course.
 Parts of the nine-hole course border the Slave River, with a spectacular view right from the first tee.
 The new artificial greens are state-of-the-art and the fairways are well-maintained natural grass.
 Meals and refreshments are available at the clubhouse.
 The course is open from May to September.